dat-ecosystem-archive/dat-foundation-website/README.md

 # Content Structure
 We deviated from the default VuePress content model in order to integrate Netlify CMS. **Pages** and **Global** content is stored in `/site/_data` as YML and imported directly into views and components as needed.
 This separation of data from view component is a solution to Netlify CMS occasionally overwriting template data when updating YML frontmatter via the editorial workflow.
-Unfortunately it makes it harder to take advantage of some of the default VuePress features, and hope that as Netlify CMS matures we can revert to a
+Unfortunately it makes it harder to take advantage of some of the default VuePress features, and hope that as Netlify CMS matures we can troubleshoot this.

 ## Collections